-Will they ever move on to the true nutritional medicine proposed 10 years ago in those landmark JAMA articles?
+Will they ever move on to the true nutritional medicine proposed 10

 Government RDAs don't even come close

 In those old JAMA articles, the researchers gathered more than 150 studies.
 And after carefully examining all the data, they determined just how much of several common vitamins most people need each day to help prevent today's chronic diseases.
 Including heart disease, cancer, diabetes and osteoporosis, as well as infectious diseases.